 London is one of the most popular cities, a part of every traveler’s bucket list.
-Be it the crazy nightlife, bars, cafes, iconic tourist attractions, you will never fall short of options.
+Be it the crazy nightlife, bars, cafes, or iconic tourist attractions, you will never fall short of options.

 If you’re planning to take a trip to London, here’s a full London Budget Travel Guide that will help you explore the place in a better light.

 Coming from a history of the Romans, back in the time when Londinium was established, London was the base for many conflicts, hence there’s also a tonne of historic monuments and art museums that tells the story of Early London.

 Things to remember before you plan a trip to London:

 - Download the City Mapper App before you reach.

 - Thursday nights are quite big when it comes to the weekend part

 - Take the bus rides for convenient and affordable rides.